zhifengliu22/zhifengliu22.github.io/_pages/about.md

 layout: splash
 ---

+# About Me
+I am Zhifeng Liu, a phd student at the Department of Information Management, Peking University.
 Prior to that, I received a bachelor’s degree in information management and system from Huazhong University of Science and Technology and a master's degree in information science from Wuhan University.
 My research interests cover a broad range of areas, including scientometrics, science of science, and science and technology policy.
 My work has been published in peer-reviewed journals, such as Journal of Informetrics, Knowledge Organization.

-# Research interests
+# Research Interests
 scientometrics
 science of science
 science and technology policy